What to Know When Building a Rooftop Terrace in Canada

 Different types of rooftop terraces

 If you decide to turn your roof into a livable space, you must explore the different options that are possible.
 Here are the three main types of terraces:

-This is the cheapest option available on the market.
-Once the structural modifications have been made on your house or building, you will just have to install the floor along with a drainage system.
+Balcony with wooden floor: This is the cheapest option on the market.
+Once the structural modifications have been made to your home or building, you’ll have to install the floor along with a drainage system.

 If you want to learn more about rooftop renovations, check this article: Renovation guide: fixing your roof.